koszullab/instaGRAAL/README.md

 All fields (including those in the files' headers) must be separated by tabs.

 Minimal working templates are provided in the ```example``` folder.

+## Output

+After the scaffolder is done running, whatever path you specified as output will contain a ```test_mcmc_X`` directory, where X is the level (resolution) at which scaffolding was performed.
+This directory, in turn, will contain the following:

+* ```genome.fasta```: the scaffolded genome.
+Scaffolds will be ordered by increasing size *in fragments*, which roughly (but not always) translates into increasing size in bp.
+* ```info_frags.txt```: a file that contains, for each newly formed scaffold, the original coordinates of every single bin in that scaffold, in the format *(chromosome, id, orientation start, end)*.
+Each bin has a unique ID that provides a convenient way of tracking consecutive stretches.
+Orientations are relative to one another, and when "-1" is supplied, it is understood that the reverse complement should be taken.

+Other files are mostly for developmental purposes and keep track of the evolution of various metrics and model parameters.

 ## Polishing